 In this section:

 If you live in the UK but have your permanent home in another country, you may need to decide how you want to pay tax on the income and 'gains' (such as taxable profits from the sale of property or investments) you earn abroad.
-There are two choices and it is important to decide which is best for you.
+There are two options you can choose and it is important to decide which is best for you.

 On this page:

-From 6 April 2013 the rules that determine if someone is resident in the UK for tax purposes have changed.
-This is known as the Statutory Residence Test (SRT).
+From 6 April 2013 the rules that determine if someone is resident in the UK for tax purposes have been put on a statutory basis.
+These rules are known as the Statutory Residence Test (SRT).
 For the majority of people whether or not they are resident for tax purposes is quite straightforward under the test and their position will not change.
 For those with complex circumstances the SRT will provide more certainty about their residence status.

-To help you understand your residence status we will be launching an on-line residence indicator in the next few weeks.
-The residence indicator will give you an indication of your residence status after answering a few straightforward questions such as how many days you spent in the UK, where you have a home and if you have family ties.
-The first version will be a pilot version.
+To help you understand your tax residence status HM Revenue & Customs (HMRC) have launched an on-line tax residence indicator.
+This residence indicator will give you an indication of your tax residence status after answering a few straightforward questions such as how many days you spent in the UK, where you have a home and if you have family ties.
+This is a pilot version.
+A full version of the tool will be released in 2014.

-Find out more about the Statutory Residence Test and Overseas Workday Relief by following the links below:
+Find out more about the Statutory Residence Test and changes to Overseas Workday Relief by following the links below:

 You are probably 'resident in the UK for tax purposes' but 'domiciled abroad' if all of the following apply:

-If you are living in the UK and are either 'domiciled abroad' or 'not ordinarily resident' in the UK, you can choose how you want to pay tax on your foreign income and gains (a 'gain' is when something which you own is sold for a profit).
+If you are living in the UK and are 'domiciled abroad' in the UK, you can choose how you want to pay tax on your foreign income and gains (a 'gain' is when something which you own is sold for a profit).

 If you've been resident in the UK for more than seven out of the previous nine tax years, excluding the current tax year, you may have to pay a £30,000 charge each year.
 This is called the 'remittance basis charge'.
 If you have been resident for 12 or more years, excluding the current tax year, the charge rises to £50,000 each year.

 If the foreign income and/or gains that you leave outside the UK in a tax year are more than £2,000 and you want to pay tax on the remittance basis you must complete a Self Assessment tax return at the end of the tax year.
-This is an online or paper form that you have to complete and send to HM Revenue & Customs (HMRC) every year.
+This is an online or paper form that you have to complete and send to HMRC every year.
 There is a box to tick where you claim the remittance basis.

 You also use the tax return to claim relief for any foreign tax you have paid on your foreign income and gains, and to tell HMRC about foreign income and gains that you bring into the UK.